Duncan MacPherson's Death: Forensics

 1) Forearms and hands are amputated.

-2) The left leg has been cleanly amputated just above and just below the knee.
+2) The left leg has been amputated just above and just below the knee.
 Lower left leg is completely destroyed; the right leg is completely intact.
 How could glacier ice flow chop one leg into pieces and leave the other leg (lying next to it in the crevasse) completely intact?

 3) In addition to bone fractures, the soft tissue has been ground, avulsed, and de-gloved--injuries consistent with rotating machinery.